ErillLab/ViPhy/README.md

 - Fasta files: Inside `Inputs` folder.
 Documents that contain a nucleotide or amino acid sequence that the program will read.
 If the content is a nucleotide sequence, it will be translates into proteins.

 - Genbank files: Inside `Inputs` folder.
-Documents where you can obtained a nucleotide or amino acid sequence, together with other relevant information.
+Documents where you can obtain a nucleotide or amino acid sequence, together with other relevant information.

+- DataBase files: Inside `dbFolder` folder.
+Database files that will appear in this folder once you have created a database.

+- DataBase.fasta: Fasta will formed by the combination of all the files stored in the `WorkingFolder` folder after the preprocessing process.

 ## Folders

-- ``Inputs``: Folder to stores the set of files that the program will read
+- ``Inputs``: Folder to store the set of files that the program will read.

-- ``WorkingFolder``: Folder to stores the resulting sequences after the translation ends.
+- ``WorkingFolder``: Folder to store the resulting sequences after the translation ends.

-- ``Outputs``: Folder that store the final results
+- ``Outputs``: Folder that stores the final results.

+- ``dbFolder``: Folder where the database will be stored after its creation.